 Quick Answers

-What types of online technology programs are common?
-Common options include information technology (IT), cybersecurity, cloud computing, network administration, DevOps and systems integration, and database and information systems.
+Common specializations include information technology (IT), cybersecurity, cloud computing, network administration, DevOps and systems integration, and database and information systems.
+Schools may offer these as concentrations or elective tracks.

 At a Glance